inkle/ink/Documentation/WritingWithInk.md

 Note that printing a list using `{...}` produces a bare-bones representation of the list; the values as words, delimited by commas.

-#### The full list of an empty list

-In general,

-	VAR list = ()
-	LIST_ALL(list)

-is ambiguous, and will return the value UNKNOWN.
-There is one exception, which is when a list is freshly created:

-	LIST numbers = one, two, three

-Here, `numbers` will be empty, but

-	LIST_ALL(numbers)

-will give the full set one, two, three.
-This is mainly useful for initialising lists as full rather than empty.

-	LIST numbers = one, two, three
-	~ numbers = LIST_ALL(numbers)

 #### Advanced: "refreshing" a list's type

 If you really need to, you can make an empty list that knows what type of list it is.